Transitioning To Retirement For Lawyers

 For some, retirement as a lawyer comes as a hard stop at a government-set age.

-For others in the legal profession, it’s a more gradual transition, perhaps scaling down over a decade into part-time work or stepping into an advisory role as a legal consultant or legal mentor.
+For others in the legal profession, it’s a more gradual transition into semi-retirement, perhaps scaling down over a decade into part-time work or stepping into an advisory role as a legal consultant or legal mentor.

 The right time for a lawyer to retire is personal.